 If you prefer your coffee a little more strong and bitter, allow the brewed coffee to remain in the beaker along with the coffee grounds.
 You can allow this to take place up to twenty minutes, depending on your taste.

-The French press is used for more gradual brewing which results in a brew that is full-flavoured, more syrupy and sweet!
+The French press is used for more gradual brewing which results in a brew that is full-flavored, more syrupy and sweet!